 Why We Started this Podcast

 Learn To Lead is a podcast that explores the world of leadership development and shares stories about the journey we all take learning to lead.
-On our show we talk about how people can lead teams more effectively, how organizations can enhance their approaches to developing the leaders of tomorrow, and we talk to our guests about their own journey of professional and personal development.
+On our show, we talk about how people can lead teams more effectively and how organizations can enhance their approaches to developing the leaders of tomorrow.
+We dig deep and talk to our guests about their own journeys of professional and personal development.

-We speak to authors, professors, artists, and business/community leaders about how they developed as a leader and how they are working to develop future leaders.
+We speak to authors, professors, artists, and business and community leaders about how they developed as a leader and how they are working to develop future leaders.